fi-muni/PA165/tasks/seminar-web1.md

 cd PA165/webapp-plain
 mvn clean package cargo:run
 ```
+The *cargo:run* Maven goal runs Cargo plugin which is configured (in the build/plugins section of pom.xml) to run the application inside of an instance of Tomcat 8 servlet container.
-View it in your browser at [http://localhost:8080/webapp-plain/](http://localhost:8080/webapp-plain/).
+View the running application in your browser at [http://localhost:8080/webapp-plain/](http://localhost:8080/webapp-plain/).

 **Task 02** Open the project in your favorite IDE.
 Inspect all the files in the application and decide what is their purpose.
 The application contains:
  * a [ServletContextListener](https://docs.oracle.com/javaee/7/api/javax/servlet/ServletContextListener.html) in the class MyStartInitializer